Hilton Salt Lake City Center

 Interpreting Theory and methodology

 Useful technical ideas for teaching

 How to decode good video

 Abstracts: Presentations on topics related to the one or more of the ideas shared by members (see above) are solicited; other collaborative efforts are also welcomed.
 Presentations will be 1.5 hours.

 Call for Poster Sessions

 Abstracts: Poster sessions provide presenters with a less formal forum to discuss new and innovative works—such as research, works in progress, ideas and activities, and classroom, workshop or mentoring tools and resources.
 Presenters are expected to have a poster that describes their presentation.
-Poster sessions will be limited to a half-hour presentation.
-(Requirements for poster sessions are described below)
+(Check out guidelines for Poster Sessions)

 CIT will accept recorded abstracts in a naturally occurring sign language (ASL, Auslan, BSL, JSL, etc) or written electronic abstracts.